agu3des/GoNum/README.md

 ## Usage

-> A mini-project developed as part of the leveling course in the Distributed Programming discipline, using the Go language, taught by Professor Ruan Delgado Gomes, at the Federal Institute of Education, Science and Technology of Paraíba (IFPB). [description](Miniprojeto_Go.pdf)
+> A mini-project developed as part of the leveling course in the Distributed Programming discipline, using the Go language, taught by Professor Ruan Delgado Gomes, at the Federal Institute of Education, Science and Technology of Paraíba (IFPB).
+[Miniprojeto_Go](Miniprojeto_Go.pdf)

 ## Project Requirements